Article

 Creating a win-win arena for flexibility players

-Demand-side flexibility will be needed in increasing amounts as we integrate large shares of variable energy sources into power systems.
-Building demand-side flexibility programs is critical to meeting the energy needs and sustainability targets of the EU’s green transition.
-Research shows that roll out of demand-side flexibility technology in the EU and UK could save 40 million tonnes of carbon emissions each year by 2030.
-Moreover, annual savings for households participating in demand response programs could reach seven percent off electricity bills.
-This blog will address what flexibility means for different stakeholders and what are the main principles to make demand-side flexibility programs worthwhile for all.
+Demand-side flexibility will be needed in increasing volumes as variable renewable energy deepens its share of power systems.
+Building demand-side flexibility programmes is critical to meeting the EU's green transition targets.
+Research indicates that scaling demand-side flexibility technology across the EU and UK could save 40 million tonnes of carbon emissions annually by 2030.
+Annual household savings from demand response participation could reach seven percent off electricity bills.

 What are the stakeholders in demand-side flexibility?

-In today's ever-changing energy landscape, the concept of flexibility in electricity consumption transforms how power is managed and distributed.
-Key players in this system include households, utility companies, transmission system operators (TSOs), and aggregators, each playing a crucial role in maintaining power grid stability and optimizing energy usage.
+The concept of flexibility in electricity consumption transforms how power is managed and distributed.
+Key players in this system include households, utility companies, transmission system operators (TSOs), and aggregators, each playing a crucial role in maintaining power grid stability and optimising energy usage.
 Let's begin by giving a very concrete description of what flexibility means for different stakeholders and what is expected from them.

 Households: